 Like running errands and leaving my phone to charge at home... as well as my credit card.
 I apologized to the cashier, then drove back home to get my credit card.
 Then I found out (from the same cashier) my credit card just expired.
 And that was my backup credit card since my main card expired the week before.
 And I don't ever carry cash.

-Or mortifying myself when I told my chief resident I was done with my note and ready for him to evaluate me.
-When I opened it, I realized I didn't finish it last night after all, so it was filled with typos and blatant errors (um, missing the physical exam portion?).
-This happened not once but twice.
-I wanted to curl and die when he said "terrible" in the nicest way possible.
+Or mortifying myself when I told my chief surgery resident I was done with my note and ready for him to evaluate me.
+When I opened it, I realized I smehow didn't save it, so it was filled with typos and errors (um, missing the physical exam portion?).
+I wanted to curl and die when he joked about it being "terrible" in the nicest way possible.